Nikotino/Course-project/CodeBook.md

 3. Labeling activity dataset with the names of activity Numeric information on activity types in the “activity” column has been replaced with labels extracted from “'activity_labels.txt'” file
 4. Creating a second, independent tidy data set with the average of each variable for each activity and each subject.
-New dataset has been created which consequently extracts subset from X dataframe for each subject and measurement, and calculates the average of the subset.
+New dataset has been created melting and casting the X_selected dataframe with reshape2 package.
 The new dataset is names “means” and saved as txt.file